evwilkin/hi-lo-angular/README.md

  - HTML5
  - CSS3
  - JavaScript
- - jQuery (focus)
- - Flexbox (focus)
+ - Angular (focus)

-I utilized this exercise as a chance to build an app completely with jQuery, as a refresher for myself as it has been a while since I fully utilized jQuery instead of a more modern tool such as Angular or simply plain vanilla JavaScript.
+This game is a continuation of my original Hi-Lo game implemented with jQuery (link above).
+When creating the original I intentionally utilized solely jQuery as a refresher and a way to focus on a single technology, but realized quickly the advantages that Angular's 2-way data binding would afford in syncing data between the model and view with every turn.

 I also wanted a chance to utilize Flexbox in my page layout, and found it useful through this entire app.
 I have plenty of practice with Flexbox but little practical usage, and found applying it as easy as I had hoped - I find it truly a valuable tool for quick and easy responsive layouts without having to load an external library or framework.